goffin-thomas-unilu/Projet-Programming2-Team16/Description.md

 ### Bonus Features

-2D art with ASCII Art
+2D art with ASCII Art + ASCII animation for boss Riddle/puzzle (to access a new stage)
+Quest + dialog
-Easter Egg
+Easter Egg (become a dragon with specific method)